athomasq/athomasq.github.io/navigation/about.md

     - (This is a good filtering function)
 * Discipline doesn't restrict your choices, it expands them.
 * Excellence is a habit, and should be cultivated as such.
+* Attention to detail separates the pros from the tourists.
 * Action produces information.
 * Compete with yourself.
 * Do work that only you can do.